nyghtly-derek/advent-of-py/README.md

 # Advent of Python

 All solutions are original.
-To see text for the problems, visit [Advent of Code](http://adventofcode.com/).
+To see the problems, visit [Advent of Code](http://adventofcode.com/).